-The research was carried out using the Qualtrics platform, a dedicated software for conducting academic surveys online, among university students, and on social networks dedicated to groups of meditation practitioners.
-Before filling out the questionnaires, all participants were asked to sign an informed consent form stating that participation in the study is voluntary and that they can withdraw from the study at any time.
+The research was carried out using Qualtrics, a dedicated software platform for conducting academic surveys online.
+We used it to collect data from university students, and from members of social networks dedicated to groups of meditation practitioners.
+Before filling out the questionnaires, all participants were asked to sign an informed consent form stating that participation in the study was voluntary and that they could withdraw from the study at any time.

 Statistical analyses

 SPSS™ version 28 was used for statistical analysis.
-7 indices of predictors were calculated as followed: the BIS-11 (Barrat impulsiveness scale) total score, BIS attentional, motor, and non-planning subscales score, and DII (Dickman impulsivity inventory) functional and dysfunctional scores.
+Seven indices of predictors were calculated as followed: the BIS-11 (Barrat impulsiveness scale) total score, BIS attentional, motor, and non-planning subscales score, and the DII (Dickman impulsivity inventory) functional and dysfunctional scores.
 A dichotomous moderator variable of meditation practice was used to divide the participants into two groups based on their experience with meditation practice.
 Participants without any meditation practice were assigned to the non-meditation group (coded as 0) with a total of 121 participants, and participants with at least 50 hours of meditation practice (Mmeditation = 920, SD = 1276) were assigned to the meditation group (coded as 1) with a total of 53 participants.
-To evaluate the outcome measure, mindfulness trait, two dependent indices were calculated by the total score on the MAAS and FMI.
+To evaluate the outcome measure, mindfulness trait, two dependent indices were calculated by the total scores on the MAAS and FMI.

-Initial screening of the data was conducted to determine whether there were a statistically significant differences between the two groups in age and gender distribution.
-For age, independent-samples t-test revealed that participants in the non-meditation group (M = 24.98, SD = 4.55) compared to the participants in the meditation group (M = 35.15, SD = 7.27) were significantly younger, t(172) = -9.40, p < .001.
-To test whether age is correlated with the study variables, a Pearson correlation coefficient analysis was performed showing positive correlations with MAAS and FMI (r = .22, p = .004, r = .24, p = .002, respectively).
-For gender, Chi square for independent variables revealed a significant relationship, χ²(1) = 5.00, p = .025, with 79% woman in the no meditation group compared to 62% women in the meditation group.
-To test whether there were differences between females and males in the study variables, a separate independent-samples t-test was preformed, showing no significant difference (ps > .3).
+Initial screening of the data was conducted to determine whether there were statistically significant differences between the two groups in age and gender distribution.
+For age, an independent-samples t-test revealed that participants in the non-meditation group (M = 24.98, SD = 4.55) were significantly younger than the participants in the meditation group (M = 35.15, SD = 7.27), t(172) = -9.40, p < .001.
+To test whether age was correlated with the study variables, a Pearson correlation coefficient analysis was performed showing positive correlations between age and MAAS, r = .22, p = .004, and age and FMI, r = .24, p = .002.
+A Chi square test revealed a significant relationship between gender and meditation practice, χ²(1) = 5.00, p = .025, with 79% women in the no meditation group compared to 62% women in the meditation group.
+To test whether there were differences between women and men on the study variables, separate independent-samples t-tests were performed, showing no significant difference (ps > .3).
 Based on these results, age was included in the regression analyses.

-Than, pearson correlation coefficient was conducted to examine correlations between the mindfulness and impulsivity self-reported questionnaires.
-Next, independent-samples t-test was performed to examine the differences between meditation and non-meditation groups in the mindfulness and impulsivity indices.
+We conducted Pearson correlations to examine the correlations between scores on the mindfulness and impulsivity self-reported questionnaires.
+Next, independent-samples t-test was performed to examine the differences between the meditation and non-meditation groups on the mindfulness and impulsivity indices.
 Lastly, hierarchical regression analyses were conducted with MASS and FMI as the outcome variables (y).
 Each regression equation had three steps whereby age was entered as an independent variable in the first step.
-The variables BIS-11 subscales and total scores, DII functional and dysfunctional scores were entered as independent variables (x) in the second step, together with the meditation practice variable.
-The interactions between each of the independent variables BIS-11, DII functional and dysfunctional scores, and meditation practice variable were entered in the third step.
+The BIS-11 subscales and total scores and the DII functional and dysfunctional scores were entered as independent variables (x) in the second step, together with the meditation practice variable.
+The interactions between each of the independent variables: BIS-11, DII functional and dysfunctional scores, and meditation practice variable were entered in the third step.
 Each of the independent variables was entered separately into the regression model.

 Results